dangitstam/Twitter_Viterbi/README.md

-# Viterbi for Bigrams and Trigrams on Twitter Data
+# Viterbi using Trigram Hidden Markov Models on Twitter Data

-Tam Dang
-CSE 447 - Hidden Markov Models
-2.4.2018

 Part-of-Speech tagger for tweets using the Viterbi Algorithm.

 # Getting Started